-Parshall flume discharge structure and equipment to measure the flow of the discharged water through the NPDES Outfall 001.
-The instrumentation is located in the northeast corner of the OGS Ash Pond within the Polishing Pond area of the CCR surface impoundment.
+• Parshall flume discharge structure and equipment to measure the flow of the discharged water through the NPDES Outfall 001.
+The instrumentation is in the northeast corner of the OGS Ash Pond within the Polishing Pond area of the CCR surface impoundment.

-The flow data associated with the NPDES Outfall 001 discharge (i.e. maximum daily flow), since the previous annual inspection, was provided by IPL for 2017/2018 (June 01, 2017 through April 30, 2018).
-Reviewing the provided flow data, the maximum daily flow recorded through NPDES Outfall 001 was 4.72 million gallons (September 2017).
+The flow data associated with the NPDES Outfall 001 discharge (i.e. maximum daily flow), since the previous annual inspection, was provided by IPL from May 1, 2018 through April 30, 2019.
+Reviewing the provided flow data, the maximum daily flow recorded through NPDES Outfall 001 was 5.0 million gallons (October 9, 2018).

 • Staff gauge to monitor the water elevation of the CCR surface impoundment.
-The staff gauge, prior to May 07, 2018, was located in the northeast corner of the OGS Ash Pond.
+The staff gauge, prior to May 07, 2018, was in the northeast corner of the OGS Ash Pond.
 As areas within the CCR surface impoundment froze during the winter months the existing staff gauge became bent/twisted from the ice.
 On May 07, 2018 the staff gauge was relocated to the northwest corner of the OGS Ash Pond where it was secured to a concrete structure.
 The staff gauge was resurveyed on May 22, 2018.

 The staff gauge water elevation data, since the previous annual inspection, was provided by IPL.
 The staff gauge measurements were collected at the same time as the 7-day inspections.
-The water elevation data included measurements collected between June 07, 2017 through May 23, 2018.
-After review of the provided staff gauge water elevation data, the maximum water elevation recorded within the large open area of the OGS Ash Pond was 676.83 feet (August 2017) (Note: Elevations in feet above mean sea level).
+The water elevation data included measurements collected between May 23, 2018 through April 24, 2019.
+After review of the provided staff gauge water elevation data, the maximum water elevation recorded within the large open area of the OGS Ash Pond was 676.98 feet (August 29, 2018) (Note: Elevations in feet above mean sea level).

-2.1.3 Depth and Elevation of Impounded CCR and Water (\$257.83(b)(2)(iii))
+2.1.3 Depth and Elevation of Impounded CCR and Water (§257.83(b)(2)(iii))